jmcanterafonseca/dataModels/specs/IssueTracking/Open311_ServiceRequest/doc/spec.md

 -   `location` : Location of the area on which this service request is concerned.
-    -   Attribute type: GeoJSON geometry.
+    -   Attribute type: Property.
+GeoJSON geometry.
     -   Mandatory if the service request is geolocated.

 Additionally, applications might use the following standard schema.org